Is income inequality bad?

 First, inequality incentivises middle and low earners to pursue education and training, and second it ensures highly skilled jobs attract the best and brightest.

 Here is the ideal distribution of wealth, the poorest have less but they are getting by, with a healthy middle class and the lucky people at the top earning great salaries.

 However, over the past 40 years, while Europeans have seen a steady increase in income, there exists a disconnect between high earners and everyone else.
-The top 20% now own 63% of the total income.
+The top 20 percent now own 63 percent of the total income.

 Here is how wealth is actually distributed….

-As we can see there is little distinction between the middle and lower class earners with the latter not even registering on the chart and the top 1% needing an extension!
+As we can see there is little distinction between the middle and lower class earners with the latter not even registering on the chart and the top one percent needing an extension!